dxinteractive/AnalogMultiButton/README.md

 // make an AnalogMultiButton object, pass in the pin, total and values array AnalogMultiButton buttons(BUTTONS_PIN, BUTTONS_TOTAL, BUTTONS_VALUES);

+// pass a fourth parameter to set the debounce time in milliseconds
+// this defaults to 20 and can be increased if you're working with particularly bouncy buttons

 void setup() {
   // begin serial so we can see which buttons are being pressed through the serial monitor